alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 **Evaluation Metric**

-The last thing to do before training our model is to choose an evaluation metric.
+We need to choose an evaluation metric.
 This is the metric by which we measure the success of a prediction.
-For example, a basic eva,uation metric could be to look at the absolute error between a predicted and actual house price.
+For example, a basic evaluation metric could be to look at the absolute error between a predicted and actual house price.

 In this case, we will choose the logarithmic root mean square error (lrmse).
 By using a logarithmic metric, the errors in predicting expensive houses and cheap houses will have an equal effect on the result.